 Quick Exit Hide Your Tracks

-We understand the complexities of sexual abuse and violence in BAMER communities and the barriers faced by those accessing support.
-Our staff receive regular training on the additional needs of survivors from BAMER communities.
+We understand the complexities of sexual abuse and violence for people who are black, Asian, or from ethnic minority groups, including refugees and asylum seekers.
+There can be worries about the barriers faced by those accessing support.
+Our staff receive regular training on the experiences and needs of survivors who are black, Asian, or from ethnic minority groups, including refugees and asylum seekers.
 Additionally, all our staff are trained to recognise and respond to incidents of/potential incidents of Female Genital Mutilation (FGM)/cutting.

 You Are not Alone

-We understand that people from BAMER communities who have experienced rape, sexual violence, or childhood sexual abuse may face specific fears and pressures, for example:
+We understand that people from black, Asian, or ethnic minority groups, including refugees and asylum seekers, may face specific fears and pressures, for example:

 • Men and women can be forced into marriage against their will and can face threats of violence if they do not proceed.